Help! My Child Doesn’t Pay Attention!

 What lack of attention looks like

 Many children in a typical classroom

 1. Just know that when they listen, it is likely they won’t be looking at you.
 Probably they will be looking off to the side trying to turn words into pictures.
-Establish a system with them that when you speak, they raise a finger or signal you in some way that they hear you.

 2. When giving directions, your kinesthetic kids will pay attention when you show them how to do something rather than telling them how to do it.
 This is because they are attuned to something they can see and they can imagine themselves actually doing the steps.